Mathiyarasi-soundar/Nila_Superstore_Dashboard/README.md

-Nila_Superstore_Dashboard
+# Nila_Superstore_Dashboard

 A data analytics project focused on visualizing and analyzing the sales performance of Nila Superstore using over 581,000+ rows of transactional data.
 This dashboard provides valuable insights into sales trends, customer behavior, regional performance, and product profitability.

+---
+# Dashboard Preview
 <!-- Add image or GIF of dashboard here -->

-📊 Project Overview
-Project Name: nila_superstore_sales_dashboard

-Data Size: 581,587 rows

-Tools Used:

-Excel (initial exploration)

-Power BI (dashboard creation)

-💡 Objectives
-Analyze large-scale retail data to uncover sales trends.

-Build an interactive dashboard to monitor KPIs.

-Provide actionable insights for business decisions.

-Practice handling large datasets with Power BI.

-🗃️ Data Description

-Column Name	Description
-InvoiceNo	Unique identifier for each transaction/invoice.
-StockCode	Unique code for the item/product sold.
-Description	Description of the product.
-Quantity	Number of units of the product sold.
-InvoiceDate	Date and time when the transaction occurred.
-UnitPrice	Price per unit of the product (in GBP).
-CustomerID	Unique identifier for the customer who made the purchase.
-Country	Country where the customer is located.

-📈 Dashboard Highlights
-Total Sales, Profit, and Quantity KPIs

-Monthly Sales Trend analysis

-Top 10 Products by Sales

-Regional & Category-wise Performance

-Customer Segmentation Insights

-Profitability by Discount Range

-🔧 How It Was Built
+---

+# 📊 Project Overview

+- Project Name: nila_superstore_sales_dashboard

+- Data Size: 581,587 rows

+- Tools Used:

+- Excel (initial exploration)

+- Power BI (dashboard creation)

+---

+# 💡 Objectives

+- Analyze large-scale retail data to uncover sales trends.

+- Build an interactive dashboard to monitor KPIs.

+- Provide actionable insights for business decisions.

+- Practice handling large datasets with Power BI.

+---

+# 🗃️ Data Description

+- Column Name	Description
+- InvoiceNo	Unique identifier for each transaction/invoice.
+- StockCode	Unique code for the item/product sold.
+- Description	Description of the product.
+- Quantity	Number of units of the product sold.
+- InvoiceDate	Date and time when the transaction occurred.
+- UnitPrice	Price per unit of the product (in GBP).
+- CustomerID	Unique identifier for the customer who made the purchase.
+- Country	Country where the customer is located.

+---

+# 📈 Dashboard Highlights

+- Total Sales, Profit, and Quantity KPIs

+- Monthly Sales Trend analysis

+- Top 10 Products by Sales

+- Regional & Category-wise Performance

+- Customer Segmentation Insights

+- Profitability by Discount Range

+---

+# 🔧 How It Was Built
 Data Cleaning: Removed duplicates, handled missing values, formatted dates.

 Transformation: Aggregated sales, created calculated columns.